Goyt Valley walk 3: Valley views

 6: Keep to the track as you exit the trees and go through a pair of stone gateposts.
 This path leads all the way down to Shooter’s Clough – a small stream which once joined the River Goyt in the now submerged hamlet of Goyt’s Bridge.

 8: Look out for some stones to the right of the track, just over the wall.
 These are the ruins of Shooter’s Clough Cottage which was once the home of the manager of Castedge coal mine.
-The mine was a short distance further along this small valley, but nothing now remains.
+A small waterfall just beyond the ruins provides a lovely spot for a picnic.

-9: As you reach the end of the footpath, there’s another sad pile of stones opposite.
+9: Continue along the path and you come to some more ruins.
 This is all that remains of Castedge Farmhouse.
-Both buildings – along with Errwood Hall and 11 other farmhouses – were demolished in 1934, during the construction of Fernilee Reservoir.
-From here you could take a short detour to visit the graves of the Grimshawe family on the hilltop behind the ruins.
+From here you can walk up the slope behind to visit the graves of the Grimshawe family on the hilltop.
 But to continue the walk, turn right along the track.

 10: Fork left and walk through two impressive stone pillars which once formed the rear entrance to Errwood Hall.
 You soon pass some stone steps on the left which lead up to the Grimshawe graves.
 But this path can get overgrown and difficult.

 11: Continue along the path and you will soon see the ruins of Errwood Hall.
 A set of steps at the end of the path once formed an impressive archway leading down to the ornamental gardens, with a central fountain.
-Again, there a lots of photos on the website showing the hall in all its former glory.
+There are lots of photos on the website showing the hall in all its former glory.